corpex/rubdian/README.md

 ### From source

-The get the latest development version you simply update your repository (see Installation from source) by
+To get the latest development version you simply update your repository (see Installation from source) by

         $ cd rubdian; git pull